mintjulips/livejournal/README.md

 # hello-world

 :raising_hand: My name is Julia.
-I'm a writer and a zine librarian.
-I work in customer support with a large technology firm.
+Welcome to <b>livejournal</b>.
+I'm a writer and a zine librarian with professional experience in marketing and B2B, and B2C sales.
 Though I am **not** a web developer, I would like to learn more about building websites as a hobby.
 I'm also new to GitHub.
 Please excuse the code errors.
+There may be a few.
+It's a livejournal.

-This "README" will be a process document.
+This "README" is a process document.
 As I learn more coding languages and systems, I am going to write on the subject of technology we used in the 90s.
-That means when I would otherwise use lorem ipsum filler text, I will instead perhaps write about the music I listened to in the 90s on my portable CD player, deconstruct movies from that time, or talk about what was the best Lipsmacker flavor and why (Dr. Pepper, obviously).
-A lot has changed since everyone started writing code for mobile screens, but I'm still nostalgic for Geocities (or Maxpages, but no one else seems to remember that one).
-I was searching for a democratic web host, an open sourced place where you can edit the back end, collaborate with others, and use your own code, and that's what led me to GitHub.
+When I need lorem ipsum filler text, I will instead perhaps write about the music I listened to in the 90s on my portable <i>frutiger aero</i> CD player, deconstruct movies from that time, or talk about what was the best Lipsmacker flavor and why (Dr. Pepper, no contest).
+A lot has changed since everyone started writing code for mobile screens, but I'm still nostalgic for writing HTML code on a Geocities page (or Maxpages, but no one else seems to remember that one).
+I am constantly searching for new democratic web hosts, for an open-sourced place where you can edit the back-end to your heart's content, collaborate with others, and create your own code.
+Here I am trying out GitHub.
 I look forward to learning more and I would love to see what you're building too!

 :page_facing_up: I'm using [Atom](https://atom.io) as a text editor.